Drug information provided by: IBM Micromedex

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you take several doses per day or use it for 1 year or more.
 Call your doctor right away if you have severe bone pain or are unable to walk or sit normally.

 This medicine may cause hypomagnesemia (low magnesium in the blood).
 Your doctor may check your blood levels if you are taking this medicine for more than 1 year or if you are taking certain medicines together with rabeprazole.
-Check with your doctor right away if you have drowsiness, a loss of appetite, mood or mental changes, muscle spasms or twitching, seizures, nausea or vomiting, trembling, or unusual tiredness or weakness.
+Check with your doctor right away if you have drowsiness, a loss of appetite, mood or mental changes, muscle spasms or twitching, seizures, nausea, vomiting, trembling, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.